concordia-grad-computing-seminars/data-engineering/README.md

 # Introduction to data analysis
-This covers the data analysis semester of the seminar.
+This covers the data analysis semester of the seminar [Applied Numerical Computing II](https://www.concordia.ca/academics/graduate/calendar/current/gina-cody-school-of-engineering-and-computer-science-courses/mechanical-industrial-and-aerospace-engineering-courses.html) offered in [Mechanical, Industrial and Aerospace Engineering](https://www.concordia.ca/ginacody/mechanical-industrial-aerospace-eng.html) at [Concordia University](https://www.concordia.ca/).

 During this one semester seminar, targeted to an audience with engineering background but little to no experience in modern data processing, we give a first introduction to some selected concepts of data processing.